 General Strategy For Filing Out a W-4 Form

-- IF YOU GOT A REFUND LAST YEAR – You’re maybe giving the government a free loan, and could be needlessly living on less of your paycheck all year.
+- IF YOU GOT A REFUND LAST YEAR– You’re maybe giving the government a free loan, and could be needlessly living on less of your paycheck all year.
 Use Form W-4 to reduce your withholding.
-The more allowances you claim, the less tax will be taken out of your paycheck.

 IRS Tax Withholding Estimator